 Day 4: 9:00am-9:00pm Eastern Time (with dinner break)

 Day 5: 9:00am-5:00pm Eastern Time

-The Licensed Human Element Practitioner program schedule is:
+The schedule for the In-Person session of the Licensed Human Element Practitioner program is:

 |Day 1-5:||9:00am to 7:00pm plus evening session from 8:30pm until approximately 10:00pm.|